docstrap/docstrap/README.md

     npm install

 When that is done, you have all of the tools to start modifying the template.
-The template, like Bootstrap, used [less](http://lesscss.org/).
+The template, like Bootstrap, uses [less](http://lesscss.org/).
 The way it works is that `./styles/main.less` pulls in the bootstrap files uncompiled so that you have access to all of bootstraps mixins, colors, etc, that you would want.
 There are two more files in that directory, `variables.less`, `bootswatch.less`.
 These are the theme files and you can modify them, but keep in mind that if you apply a new theme (see below) those files will be overwritten.
 It is best